rahulramakrishnanprema/Deep-agent-automation/docs/design/aep-design.md

 # Document ID: 12345

 ## Project Summary
 The project aims to develop a web-based inventory management system for a retail company.
-The system will track inventory levels, sales data, and generate reports to help with decision-making and stock management.
+The system will allow users to track inventory levels, manage stock orders, and generate reports on sales and stock movement.

 ## Project Analysis Data
-The analysis data includes current inventory management processes, data on sales trends, and user feedback on the existing system's limitations.
+The analysis data includes the current inventory management process, user requirements, and system constraints.
+This data will drive the design and development of the new system.

 ## Requirements Specification
-The system should allow users to:
-- Add, update, and delete products
-- Track inventory levels in real-time
-- Generate sales reports
-- Set alerts for low stock levels
-- Integrate with the company's accounting software
+The requirements specify the need for real-time inventory tracking, user authentication, reporting capabilities, and integration with existing systems.

 ## Overview
-The project involves developing a comprehensive inventory management system to streamline operations and improve decision-making for the retail company.
-The system will provide real-time data on inventory levels, sales trends, and generate reports to optimize stock management.
+The project involves creating a modern inventory management system to streamline operations, improve accuracy, and provide valuable insights for decision-making.
+The system will enhance efficiency and reduce manual errors in managing inventory.

 ## Background and Motivation
-The current manual inventory management process is time-consuming and error-prone, leading to stockouts and overstock situations.
-The new system aims to automate these processes, reduce human error, and provide accurate data for better decision-making.
+The current manual inventory management process is time-consuming, error-prone, and lacks real-time visibility.
+The new system will automate tasks, improve data accuracy, and provide timely information for better decision-making.

 ## Goals and Non-Goals

 ### Goals
-- Automate inventory management processes
+- Automate inventory tracking and management processes
+- Improve data accuracy and real-time visibility
-- Improve decision-making with real-time data
+- Enhance decision-making with insightful reports
-- Reduce stockouts and overstock situations
+- Increase operational efficiency and reduce errors
-- Integrate with accounting software for seamless operations

 ### Non-Goals
 - Advanced forecasting capabilities